kristopherkyle/L2-Annotation-Project/dep_anno_overview.md

 `fixed` is used for multiword expressions which behave like function words or short adverbials.
 - `Of_head course_fixed , I became aware of her feelings since a friend of mine overheard a conversation between Pat and other girl .`

 `flat` is used for multiword expressions such as names and titles which do not use regular syntactic relations (otherwise see `compound`).
+The first word in the multiword expression is the head of the flat dependencies.
 - `The telephone was invented by Alexander_head Graham_flat Bell_flat in the end of the 19th century .`
+`Flat` dependencies are used when a multiword expression is grammaticalized to the extent that there is no clear internal structure or evidence that one of the words is the syntactic head.
+The first word in the multiword expression is the head of the flat dependencies.
+- `New_head York_flat`

 `compound` is generally used for multiword expressions of nouns.
 This does not include mistakenly separated words (see `goeswith`).
 - `But the most important innovation of technology_compound development_head is the computer .`
+If a multiword expression is headed, it must be a compound dependency to preserve the syntactic hierarchy of the head.
+- `Apple_compound pie_head`
+However, if a headed mutliword expression is grammaticalized to the extent that there is no clear internal structure or evidence that one of the words is the syntactic head, the flat dependency is used (see `compound`)

 Proper nouns which use regular syntactic relations are tagged as `compound` (otherwise see `flat`).
 - `This building is situated on the magnificent embankment of Niva_compound¹ River_head¹ with an excellent view on the Hermitage_compound² Museum_head² .`